Cycle an ancient kingdom's road lined with burial mounds, shrines, and fruit

-Nomaru Engei Kibiji Farm near Soju, for example, boasts restaurants and cafes, a pizza-making studio and horseback riding in addition to its luscious blueberries and strawberries.
+Nomaru Engei Kibiji Farm near Soju, for example, boasts restaurants and cafes, a pizza-making studio and horseback riding in addition to its luscious strawberries.

 A worthwhile side trip

-A lofty side trip is Kinojo Castle—or the ruins of what was once one of Japan's largest castles 1,300 years ago.
-The ruins are located on a 400-meter tall hill and include nearly three kilometers of original stone walls and earthworks.
+A lofty side trip is Kinojo Castle—or the ruins of a fortress believe to be built around 1,300 years ago.
+The ruins are located on a hill around 400 meters tall and include nearly three kilometers of original stone walls and earthworks.
 The walk up to the ruins is pleasant, with views over the surrounding plains.

-Kinojo Castle is best accessed from Soja, so it is a good idea to visit before heading to Bizen-Ichinomiya in Okayama.
+Kinojo Castle is best accessed from Soja, so it is a good idea to visit before heading to Bizen-Ichinomiya in Okayama City.
 Alternatively, start at Bizen-Ichinomiya and plan to end in Soja.